Azaima-Asghar/Kickstarter-Analysis/README.md

 ## Results

-After performing detailed analysis on the Kickstarter data in excel, one the finding was to have a realist goal amount to raise for the campaign makes it prosperous, the following line chart shows that the lower goal amounts, the higher the success rate.
+After performing detailed analysis on the Kickstarter data in excel, one of the findings is to have a realist goal amount that needs to be raise from the fundraising campaign.
+This will make the campaign to be more prosperous, the following line chart shows that lower goal amounts have the higher success rate.

 ![Line Chart Based On Goal Amount](/Users/rashidshamshad/iCloudDrive Desktop/Analysis_Projects/Line Chart - Outcome based on goal.png)